nlfiedler/amemasu/README.md

 ## Running as a server

-The binary form of `amemasu` will start an web server serving requests over HTTPS.
+The binary form of `amemasu` will start an HTTP/S server.
+Depending on the configuration, it may require authorization for any `/blob` requests.

 ### Configuring

 By default the server will bind to the local address and listen on port 3000.
-No authentication is required for any of the operations, unless `ISSUER_URI` is set.
+No authorization is required for any of the operations, unless `ISSUER_URI` is set.

 To modify the configuration, set any of the environment variables shown in the table below.
 The server will look for a file named `.env` and evaluate it using the `dotenv` crate.
 Any `name=value` pairs defined in that file will result in setting the named environment variable with the given value.
-Comment lines, which start with `#`, and blank lines, will be ignored.
+Comment lines, which start with `#`, as well as blank lines, will be ignored.

 | Name | Description | Default Value |
 | ---- | ----------- | ------------- |